i-like-chip/i-like-chip.github.io/posts/15-Ender-3-Body.md

 ![Middle Beam](./images/15-middle-beam.png)

 I modelled the frame of the printer, and added in the PSU mod parts.
 The 2 lids fit snuggly, with the right one holding the screen.
-I made some end caps for the extrusions, modified from the back legs from the PSU mod.
+I made some end caps for the extrusions, modified from the back legs of the PSU mod.

 ![Top View](./images/15-top-view.png)